Wake up. Breakfast. Commute. Coffee. Email. Meeting. Desk lunch. Meeting. Commute. Dinner. Bed.

 Write a blog: Keeping new content going onto your blog won’t only earn you some gold stars from Google and bump you up the SERPs, it will keep visitors to your site coming back for more.
 To gain the right audience, focus on just a handful of key themes.
 This way, you become an expert in your field and people will start looking to your blog for help and advice.

 Best done: When you’ve got some inspiration.
 It’s much easier to write when you care about what you’re writing about.
 Outlining a few ideas and topics to focus on each quarter will allow a starter for ten which can be picked up when you’re ready.

-Measure success: To know whether your content is resonating with the audience, take some time each week to analyse the performance of social media updates and blog visits.
+Measure success: To know whether your b2b content marketing is resonating with the audience, take some time each week to analyse the performance of social media updates and blog visits.
 Then you can adjust your content output accordingly.
 If videos are performing well on social media, do more of that.
 If your blog on 2017 trends in your sector is the most visited page, make it a yearly thing or go into more detail in follow up blogs.

 Best done: Once you’ve had a few months of creating content to see what average views and visits are.

 E-mail: There are many different functions of email marketing, whether it’s a monthly digest featuring business news and new work, or a promotional email for a whitepaper or an event.
 This might need some external support to build, but email marketing companies such as MailChimp provide drag and drop content boxes to easily build email templates.

 Best done: when you’ve found your own optimal send time by undertaking A/B testing with your campaigns.
 You should also learn from your previous campaigns what date and time is best-performing.

 Video: Ultra-short, 30-second spots can make a real impact – you could create a series of videos that tells a bigger story in instalments, released on a monthly basis.
 It doesn’t have to be Oscar worthy, but make sure you’ve set a style that can be distinguished as your own.